Bajrangi Bhaijaan: Plot

 Meanwhile, Shahida is now lost in a different country with no way to communicate.
-In a religious celebration, she sees a stranger eating at a street-side restaurant.
+At a religious celebration, she sees a stranger eating at a street-side restaurant.
 The stranger is the kind Pawan Kumar Chaturvedi who invites her to have a meal with him.
-After a few minutes of trying to get her to talk, he realizes she is mute and starts calling her Munni.
+After a few minutes of trying to get her to talk, he realises she is mute and starts calling her Munni.
 A starving Munni finishes the food and follows Pawan around.
 Assuming that she was separated from her parents during the festival, he asks her to stay in front of a temple.
 Pawan is a devout Hindu Brahmin and an ardent devotee of Lord Hanuman.
 He believes that Lord Hanuman will take Munni home if she stays in front of his temple.
-When Munni still doesn’t stop following him, he brings her to the police station.
+When Munni still doesn't stop following him, he brings her to the police station.
 But since she cannot tell them any details about her parents, the police can only wait for someone to file a missing complaint.
 Until her parents are found, Munni needs a place to stay, hence, Pawan takes her in.
 On his way to his home in Delhi, he tells Munni to call him Mama if she ever talks in the future.
 He also starts naming different Indian cities, asking her to nod if she knows what city her parents are in.
 All the passengers on the bus help him but none of them name cities outside of India.
 As they talk, Pawan tells everyone how he came to Delhi for work.